popey/popey.com-blog/content/post/2021/06/adrift.md

 Spoiler: I won!

 I made a game which I called Adrift.
 The idea is you're in a failing space ship.
 If your hull integrity or life support gets to zero, the ship explodes and you all die, or support systems fail, and you die.
-Keep the ship in working order by re-charging the systems by olding down the space key, and releasing in one of four quadrants of the controls.
+Keep the ship in working order by re-charging the systems by holding down the space key, and releasing in one of four quadrants of the controls.
 Here's what it looks like :)

 ![Adrift screenshot](/blog/images/2021-06-14/adrift.png)